tikv/tracing-active-tree/README.md

 }
 ```

-5. The following will be printed to stdout:
+5. The following tree will be printed to the stdout:

 ```
 1
 └[examples/simple.rs:5] [span_id=1] ["foo"] [answer=43] [elapsed=114.659µs]